 Subjects who experienced severe or life-threatening immune-related AEs with prior immune checkpoint therapy requiring medical intervention (steroid or immunosuppressant drugs) and permanent discontinuation of therapy, will be excluded.
 These include, but not limited to colitis, autoimmune hepatitis, hypophysitis, hyperthyroidism, nephritis, myocarditis, Guillain-BarrÃ© syndrome (GBS), encephalitis.

 Subjects with a history of pneumonitis that required steroids will be excluded.

-Information about the study will be posted on sites such as clinicaltrials.gov and the CCR recruitment website.
-Subjects will also be drawn from patients seen at the thoracic clinic at the NIH Clinical Center as well as from referrals from outside providers.
-Social media platforms managed by NIH/NCI may also be used to publicize the study.
+Information about the study will be posted on sites such as clinicaltrials.gov and the Center for Cancer Research (CCR) recruitment website.
+Subjects will also be drawn from patients seen at the thoracic clinic at the National Institutes of Health (NIH) Clinical Center as well as from referrals from outside providers.
+Social media platforms managed by NIH/National Cancer Institute (NCI) may also be used to publicize the study.
 There is no plan to advertise this study at this time.

 Check Your Eligibility

 Let’s see if you might be eligible for this study.

 Introducing, the Journey Bar